nekitmm/starnet/README.md

 network performance.
 Also be aware that quality of star removal by the net will never be better than that in your training set, so if you want a top-notch quality starless images, be ready to provide training images of even higher quality.

-I left one training image to show organisation of folders my code expects.
+I left one training image to show organization of folders my code expects.
 Inside a folder named 'train' there are two sub-folders named
 'original' and starless', both should contain equal number of images with identical name pairs.

 <center><h1>Some technical info</h1></center>